dockside-code/VexRiscv_Ultra96/petalinux/README.md

 axi_bram_ctrl@a0000000
 ```
 ## Run RISC-V test
 The tests are exactly the same as those performed in stand-alone mode in Vitis.
+Confirm which gpio the pl reset was mapped to.
+If there's only on reset, the port should be the last gpio.
+If 2 resets were instantiated, it should be the one before that.
 ```sh
 ssh root@192.168.xx.xx
 cd test_riscv